nkqdr/iMage/README.md

 **In conclusion, the overall speed-up is at roughly 71x, and my algorithm never needed longer than 10 seconds for images that were around 4K resolution.**

+As for the use case of the photographer who gave me this idea, I also rendered a 25000x16665px image using my program to see how well it scales.
+This image took 2 minutes and 51 seconds to complete.
+So theoretically my algorithm can compute two 25000x16665px images in the same amount of time that TurboMosaic took to compute the “Bridge” example.

 Also, sometimes the TurboMosaic algorithm just places black squares as mosaic images whereas my algorithm never did anything like that.

 ## How to use